arcilli/investsuite-api-docs/docs/common_scenarios/cash_movements.md

 ### Self Investor

 For Self Investor InvestSuite manages the app, and captures withdrawal instructions straight from the app.
-You as the Bank transfer the cash to the client's counter account upon input from the broker, e.g. reading the broker's end of day files.
+You as the Client transfer the cash to the client's counter account upon input from the broker, e.g. reading the broker's end of day files.
 Steps:

 1. **InvestSuite** captures in the app the client withdraw instruction, and passes the instruction on to the broker.
 2. **You** transfer the freed up cash from the broker to the client's `counter_account`. **See below**: Get counter account.